Criticism of SUVs: Civic infrastructure

+Because SUVs take up more space, they worsen traffic congestion and reduce parking availability.
+Their increased weight causes them to degrade roads faster, leading to increased civic maintenance costs.

-The length and especially width of large SUVs is controversial in urban areas.
+The length and especially width of large SUVs is particularly controversial in urban areas.
 In areas with limited parking spaces, large SUV drivers have been criticized for parking in stalls marked for compact cars or that are too narrow for the width of larger vehicles.
 Critics have stated that this causes problems such as the loss of use of the adjacent space, reduced accessibility into the entry of an adjacent vehicle, blockage of driveway space, and damage inflicted, by the door, to adjacent vehicles.
 As a backlash against the alleged space consumption of SUVs, the city of Florence, has restricted access of SUVs to the center, and Paris and Vienna have debated banning them altogether.

-Despite common perceptions, SUVs often have equivalent or less interior storage space than wagons.
-While handling worse and burning more fuel due to high centre of gravity and weight respectively.

 Activism

 Siân Berry was a founder of the Alliance against Urban 4×4s, which began in Camden in 2003 and became a national campaign demanding measures to stop 4×4s (or sport utility vehicles) "taking over our cities".
 The campaign was known for its "theatrical demonstrations" and mock parking tickets, credited to Berry (although now adapted by numerous local groups).

 In Sweden, a group which called themselves "Asfaltsdjungelns indianer" (en: The Indians of the asphalt jungle), carried out actions in Stockholm, Gothenburg, Malmö and a number of smaller cities.
 The group, created in 2007, released the air from the tires on an estimated 300 SUVs during their first year.
 Their mission was to highlight the high fuel consumption of SUVs, as they thought that SUV owners did not have the right to drive such big vehicles at the expense of others.
 The group received some attention in media, and declared a truce in December 2007.

 Similar activist groups, most likely inspired by the Swedish group, have carried out actions in Denmark, Scotland, and Finland.